subramanian-21/FlickartFullStack/FlickartApp/README.md

 ## Description

-The frontend of this eCommerce application is built with **React** and allows users to browse products, manage their cart, and submit reviews.
+The frontend of this Flickart application is built with **React** and allows users to browse products, manage their cart, and submit reviews.
 The admin section provides controls for product management.
 The frontend is optimized using modern JavaScript techniques, including **lazy loading** and **infinite scrolling** for better performance and user experience.

 ## Key Features